-When I tried earlier and both move controllers worked I thought ” Great, I get to play it as intended” and yes, there are major improvements in using the two move controllers such as: Items like the tiny dinosaurs can be picked up and fully rotated for your pleasure, when operating the scanner to scan things, you can move it like a gun in VR and position it so you can read the text, shooting the gun and using other tools is more immersive and easier to use, and feeding dinosaurs feel a lot better when you have controls of your hands manually.
+When I tried earlier and both move controllers worked I thought ” Great, I get to play it as intended” and yes, there are major improvements in using the two move controllers such as Items, like the tiny dinosaurs, can be picked up and fully rotated for your pleasure, when operating the scanner to scan things, you can move it like a gun in VR and position it so you can read the text, shooting the gun and using other tools is more immersive and easier to use, and feeding dinosaurs feels a lot better when you have controls of your hands manually.

-However, my biggest gripes when using the DS4 was the reading of text in places where you can’t look and read and the inventory – the DS4 is bad but excusable as it’s not a motion controller as such (well it is, but lets say it isn’t) but what control method do you think the Move controllers support?
+However, my biggest gripes when using the DS4 was the reading of the text and the inventory – the DS4 is bad but excusable as it’s not a motion controller, as such (well it is, but let’s say it isn’t), but how much control do you think the Move controllers give you?
 You can obviously reach out your hand and grab items from your inventory, press buttons on screens, pick up things manually and do everything you would do in a fully immersive VR game from a £3.99 product to a £39.99 product right?
 Nope – it’s exactly the same as the DS4 controls.
 You must look at the item or thing you wish to interact with and press the trigger button – with the move controller you have virtual hands, so why must I still be forced to stretch my neck in order to pick up my gun from my inventory just because I can’t just reach down and grab it with the controller?